 On 28 March 2019, the minister of Investment issued a decree no. 69 for 2019 which includes new standards and amendments to the existing standards.
 The amendments in the EASs have been published in the official gazette on 7 April 2019.
-These changes are mainly represented in three new standards which should be adopted for the financial periods commencing on or after 1 January 2020 as follows:
+According to the decree of prime minister no. 1871 for 2020 which postponed the adoption of the new standards to be for the financial years beginning on 1 January 2021.
+However, the group has elected to early adopt these new standards effective 1 January 2020 as follows: